 New York State 4-H is proud to partner with States’ 4-H International Exchange Programs to offer youth and their families a variety of opportunities to expand their 4-H involvement and experiences.

 States’ 4-H International Exchange Programs

 States’ 4-H is the sponsoring organization for the in-USA program.
-States’ 4-H works closely wtih State Coordinators and international partners, coordinating the exhanges and ensuring that all program policies, regualtions and safety practices are followed.
-States’ 4-H oversees screening and selection for host families, provides handbooks for host families and state coordinators, provides on-program support for the duration of the exchange, and administers evaluations for the program.
+States’ 4-H works closely with State Coordinators and international partners, coordinating the exchanges and ensuring that all program policies, regulations and safety practices are followed.
+States’ 4-H oversees screening and selection for host families, provides handbooks for host families and state coordinators, provides in-program support for the duration of the exchange, and administers evaluations for the program.

-New York State’s Involvment
+New York State’s Involvement

 Every year New York requests a certain number of delegates to host and works to find Host families for those delegates within the 4-H population.
 Families may participate in any number of 4-H programs at any level to be eligible to host a delegate.
-Delegates range in age from 12-18 (most are 12-14) and do not speak much english.
+Delegates range in age from 12-18 (most are 12-14) and do not speak much English.
 Traveling and staying with an American family is about the full immersion of the delegate into American Culture.
 Therefore, the Host family must have a child of the same age and gender as the arriving delegate.

 The application for Hosting can be found on the States’ 4-H International Exchange Website.
 It is a web based platform and handled by the organization itself.
 All potential host families must successfully complete all parts of the application process before they are offered a delegate to host.
 All applicants must complete the following:

 Online Application (Completed By the Applying Families)

 Reference Checks (Completed Online and verified by States 4-H and the State and Local Coordinators)